-Exhibit 13 shows the resulting reduction in emissions in 2035, as well as the dollar value of this reduction using values recommended in the
+Exhibit 13 shows the resulting reduction in emissions in 2035, as well as the dollar value of this reduction using values recommended in the current TIGER guidance.
+The level of emissions produced, as well as the value of the emissions, varies from year to year; 2035 estimates are presented in the table as an example of the level of annual benefit.

-The present value of the emissions reductions over the 2015-2054 analysis period is \$3.6 million using a three percent discount rate, and \$1.5 million using a seven percent discount rate.
+The present value of the emissions reductions over the 2015-2054 analysis period is \$316,500 using a seven percent discount rate, and \$381,800 using a three percent discount rate.
+Note that the social cost of carbon was broken out and assessed at a 3% discount rate as per TIGER guidance.